Wednesday, 13 November 2024

 The legislation also establishes the Birrarung Council, and the Birrarung Council is required to report to the government every year.
 Part 5, section 57 of the legislation says a report must be made on or before 31 October each year after a strategic plan has come into operation under section 38.
 So each year is this year, and the minister then must within seven sitting days after receiving the report have it tabled in Parliament.
 I would expect that the Birrarung Council have done their bit.
 I expect that they got their report to the government on time, but we have not seen this one yet.
 We have one more sitting week.
 Unless it is tabled tomorrow, we have one more sitting week for that report to be tabled.
 I would really like to actually have a look at that.

 We have wonderful camping grounds at the Upper Yarra Dam and at Doon as well.
 We have got great reserves at the Maroondah Reservoir for people to enjoy.
 Warburton itself is such a beautiful spot, and if people have not visited it, I encourage them to do so.
 There is a wonderful and intensely popular swimming spot just behind the main street, but many, many favour tubes.
-I know for Heidi, Lola and Ivy, one of their favourite pastimes is getting in a tube, going downstream, jumping out, running back up and doing it again.
-Many, many children in the area take much joy in the river at Warburton, and I cannot stress the importance of the river being used not just environmentally but also recreationally, because I know that the traditional custodians use that too to recreate.
+I know for Heidi, Lola and Ivy one of their favourite pastimes is getting in a tube, going downstream, jumping out, running back up and doing it again.
+Many, many children in the area take much joy in the river at Warburton, and I cannot stress enough the importance of the river being used not just environmentally but also recreationally, because I know that the traditional custodians use that too to recreate.
 Spadonis Reserve just out of Yarra Glen is quite a historical spot.
 There are billabongs, there is a reserve there and it is a great launch place for canoes, as is a spot in Launching Place as well.
 There are so many great things on the Yarra River, and I really would love to see the work and effort to maintain that river continue.

 Anthony CIANFLONE (Pascoe Vale) (15:02): I too rise as the last speaker from the government side, I potentially believe, to support the Statute Law Repeals Bill 2024.
 Of course since being elected to government in 2014, this Victorian Labor government has been one of the most active in Victoria’s history.
 Whether it is landmark legislation, investment or policy reforms to deliver real outcomes across jobs, education, transport, health and wellbeing, community sport, environmental and climate action, social justice reforms, housing reforms or cost-of-living relief, the fact is we have been proudly working every single day as the Victorian government to deliver on the things that people in Victoria need.

 In terms of legislation introduced and passed, we have been a very busy government indeed, passing 43 bills in the last 12 months alone, and we have introduced 32 bills in 2024 alone.
 But as the amount of legislation grows of course so too does the necessity to ensure the statute book remains accurate.
 With our statute book dating back to 1856 with the building and opening of this very Parliament, it is essential we continually review and seek to modernise our laws to ensure they remain relevant for contemporary settings.
-This is a statute law repeal bill, which repeals bills as part of the Parliament’s regular housekeeping to ensure that legislation across the statute books, as I said, is accurate and clear and accessible to the public.
+This is a statute law repeal bill, which repeals acts as part of the Parliament’s regular housekeeping to ensure that legislation across the statute books, as I said, is accurate and clear and accessible to the public.
 There are a number of minor technical amendments that are made through this statute bill, including amendments to the Australian Consumer Law and Fair Trading Act 2012, the Docklands Act 1991, the Filming Approval Act 2014, the Greenhouse Gas Geological Sequestration Act 2008, the Marine (Drug, Alcohol and Pollution Control) Act 1988, the Road Safety Act 1986 and of course the Yarra River Protection (Wilip-gin Birrarung murron) Act 2017.

 It is the reforms to the Yarra River protection act that I would like to focus my attention on in my contribution today.
 The bill will repeal part 8 of the Yarra River protection act, which only contains one provision and inserts part 3AAA into the Planning and Environment Act 1987, dealing with the Yarra River land protection.
 With the single provision now in place or having commenced, it is now spent and no longer necessary.
 As I indicated in my inaugural speech, I am absolutely committed to doing everything I can to help protect and preserve our environment to secure sustainability outcomes and open space, particularly through our waterways and creeks in the inner city, for many years to come.
-As set out in our landmark Yarra River Action Plan, led by then Minister Richard Wynne, Lisa Neville and Minister D’Ambrosio of course, who is still here today, when it comes to the Yarra River, as stated within the plan:
+As set out in our landmark Yarra River Action Plan, led by then ministers Richard Wynne and Lisa Neville and Minister D’Ambrosio of course, who is still here today, when it comes to the Yarra River, as stated within the plan:

 We have rowed on it, drunk it, dammed it, washed in it, ignored it, sewered into it, gazed at it, drowned in it, swum it, built factories and cities because of it.